 - The readmission process is initiated in the Dean of Students Office.
 You can e-mail firstname.lastname@example.org to begin the process.

-- A readmission letter and application form will be sent to the student upon his/her request.
-Students are asked to submit the completed readmission form, personal statement*, recommendation letter and, if applicable, medical clearance documentation.
+- Please complete the application form.
+Students are asked to submit the completed readmission form, personal statement*, recommendation letter, Transfer College Report, and, if applicable, medical clearance documentation.

 - Completed applications and supporting documents are returned to the Dean of Students Office.